 “Make sure your child uses both straps when carrying the backpack,” said Dr. Ouellette.
 “Using one strap shifts the weight to one side and causes muscle pain and posture problems.
 The spine consists of 33 bones called vertebrae.
 Between the vertebrae are discs that act as natural shock absorbers.
 When shoulders bear a heavy weight incorrectly, it can cause the spine to compress unnaturally causing poor posture, an aching back, and shoulders, and weakened muscles.”

-Baystate Rehabilitation Care has several sites throughout the health system, including Baystate Mary Lane Outpatient Center in Ware and Baystate Wing Hospital in Palmer.
+Baystate Rehabilitation Care has several sites throughout the health system.
 They provide a full range of rehabilitation services to help patients regain function and achieve recovery.

 The team of experienced physical and occupational therapists will work with you and your referring physician to develop an individualized treatment plan designed to reach your goals.
-Additionally, they offer rehabilitation including: a certified hand program, treatment of vestibular disorders (balance, dizziness, and gait problems) and audiology and hearing aid dispensing.
+They also offer rehabilitation including: a certified hand program, treatment of vestibular disorders (balance, dizziness, and gait problems) and audiology and hearing aid dispensing.